 Ph.D.
 Counseling Psychology with an Emphasis in Sport Psychology

 A. Philosophy and Objectives - The counseling psychology program and sport psychology elective cluster provides training to graduate students within the broad context of the scientist-practitioner model.
-This training is accomplished through prescribed coursework in general psychology, counseling psychology, and sport psychology and the exercise sciences.
+This training is accomplished through prescribed coursework in general psychology, counseling psychology, and sport psychology and the sport sciences.
 In addition, students gain applied experience through separate individual, group, and sport psychology practica that are done throughout their 4-6 years in the program.

 B. Admission Requirements - Doctoral applicants must meet the admission requirements of the UNT Toulouse School of Graduate Studies and be admitted to the Counseling Psychology Ph.D. program.

 All students who meet the counseling psychology program's admission requirements and are selected by the admission committee (see the Counseling Psychology program for details) will enter the doctoral program affiliated with an elective cluster.
 For the Sport Psychology elective cluster, motivation, intelligence, discipline, enthusiasm, self-awareness, and interpersonal poise, as well as communication, research, and writing skills are highly valued.
 Furthermore, previous or current sport and exercise experience, although not required, is considered an asset.